kjappelbaum/llm-hackathon/index.md

 The event will take place virtually, using a combination of **video conferencing** (Zoom) for meetings and seminars, and **discussion forums** (Slack, Miro).
 Slack, Miro, and Zoom links will be shared upon registration.

+In parallel, there will be a series of on-site events at locations around the world.
+These events will be organized by local hosts and will be connected to the main event via video conferencing.
+You can find a list of local events on the [Local Events](/local_events) page.

 ## Prizes